-Cooling costs are characterized as the energy required to exhibit certain behaviors which are aimed to decrease heat accumulation in the body.
-Some common behaviors are burrowing in the cooler ground, switching to a nocturnal lifestyle,
+Cooling costs are characterized as the energy required to exhibit certain behaviours which are aimed to decrease heat accumulation in the body.
+Some common behaviours are burrowing in the cooler ground, switching to a nocturnal lifestyle,

 panting, and more.
-Although these behaviors themselves require energy expenditure, there are also costs in sacrificing time otherwise spent foraging for food or searching for mates.
+Although these behaviours themselves require energy expenditure, there are also costs in sacrificing time otherwise spent foraging for food or searching for mates.

 It is clear that in the face of climate change the adaptations of desert bird desert are less effective than those of small mammals.
 Bird species in Southwestern America tend to have smaller populations and home ranges, making them even